-A Massachusetts dad who doodles cool artwork on his kids’ plastic sandwich bags each day.
-David Laferriere, a graphic designer and illustrator from Attleboro, started decorating his two sons’ baggies with clever, Sharpie-sketched masterpieces back in 2008, when they were in second and fourth grade, and has continued the tradition every since.
-“I started drawing on the bags as a way to jump-start my creative juices and have some fun with my kids, “ said Laferriere, whose sons are now in 8th and 10th grades.
+David Laferriere, a graphic designer and illustrator from Attleboro, Mass., started decorating his two sons’ plastic sandwich bags with Sharpie-sketched masterpieces back in 2008, when they were in second and fourth grade, and has continued the tradition every since.
+“I started drawing on the bags as a way to jump-start my creative juices and have some fun with my kids, “ said Laferriere, whose sons are now in eighth and 10th grades.

 Mosaic artist Jason Mecier made Big Bird out of kids' breakfast cereal after the Muppet was mentioned by Mitt Romney in the first presidential debate.
 Mecier has also made Romney and President Barack Obama out of beef jerky and stars such as Michael Jackson and Amy Winehouse out of pills.